 Premiums charged to Agencies for the insurance cover provided under the Agency Agreement are calculated on an annual basis.

-For the 2017/18 policy year SAicorp has implemented a new premium calculation model that will be used to calculate the premiums that are charged to Agencies for the cover provided under the Agency Agreement.
-The model has been prepared in consultation with SAicorp’s actuary, Finity Consulting Pty Ltd.
+For the 2018/19 policy year SAicorp will continue to use the premium calculation model to calculate the premiums that are charged to Agencies for the cover provided under the Agency Agreement.
+The model is prepared in consultation with SAicorp’s actuary.

-The new premium calculation model looks at the type of risk associated with the business of your Agency, the deductible your Agency has chosen and takes into account the following factors:
+The premium allocation model looks at the type of risk associated with the business of your Agency, the deductible your Agency has chosen and takes into account the following factors:

 - the types of insurance cover included in the Agency Agreement;